Personal Support Worker Bridging

 Ontario Association of Career Colleges

-Peak College is Registered as a private career college under the Private Career Colleges Act, 2005
+Peak College is Registered as a private career college under the Ontario Career Colleges Act, 2005

 Peak college let me achieve my purpose as health care worker my gift is to help senior independently children with disabilities or in a senior facility.
 My practicum at L'chaim is a big challenge because never work with groups of seniors but peak college make me face my challenges l was able to developed social relationships between the staff and co-students.
 Peak college thank you for the new depths that has shaping my career.